trigaten/Learn_Prompting/docs/reliability/calibration.md

-If we can somehow **calibrate** the output distribution, such that context-free inputs are assigned a probability of 0.5 for both "Positive" and "Negative", then we can often remove the bias towards "Positive" and the LLM will be more reliable.
+If we can somehow **calibrate** the output distribution, such that context-free inputs are assigned a probability of 0.5 for both "Positive" and "Negative", then we can often remove the bias towards "Positive" and the LLM will be more reliable on inputs with context.

 ## Non-Technical Solution